mmcin/CI-PP4/README.md

 - I tested that the add site link performs its function and is exchanged for a sign in link if the user is not authenticated.
 - Checked that authentication related changes are in line with design.

+## Automated testing
+-I have tested the forms and some of the views as I experiment with automated testing.
+In the future I plan to have automated testing for the whole app.

 ### Browsers
 - I checked the site for compatibility on different browsers.
 - I have checked the responsiveness on different window sizes.